 - Building a relationship between teacher and child

 - Alleviate anxiety

 What You Can Do:

 Improve a child’s familiarity, and comfort, with a program or grade level by introducing them to it before their first day.
 Consider attending one of the following:

 Encourage Good Attendance

 Attending school regularly helps children feel better about school, themselves, and builds a strong academic foundation.
-It's important to build this habit early on so that children learn the importance of arriving to school every day on time.
-High attendance helps students do well in high school, college, and increase their earning potential in adulthood.
+It's important to build this habit early on so that children learn the importance of arriving at school every day on time.
+High attendance helps students do well in high school and college, and increase their earning potential in adulthood.

 Build the Habit of Good Attendance Early

 What You Can Do:

 - Set a regular bed time and morning routine.